bkidjob/key-expander-pro/README.md

-# Privacy Policy for William's KeyStroke Expander
+# Privacy Policy for KeyStroke Expander

-Effective Date: 30/5/2025
+## Data Collection

-Thank you for using William's KeyStroke Expander ("the Extension").
-This privacy policy describes how your information is handled by the Extension.
+KeyStroke Expander does not collect any personal information or user data.
+All shortcuts, folders, and settings are stored locally in your browser using Chrome's storage API and are not transmitted to any external servers.

-**1. Information We Handle**
+## Data Storage

-The Extension is designed to operate entirely on your local computer.
+The extension stores the following data locally in your browser:

-*   **User-Generated Content:** You can create and store text shortcuts, labels, expansion text, and folder configurations (including custom delimiters).
-This data is stored exclusively on your local computer using Chrome's built-in storage (`chrome.storage.local`).
-This data is necessary for the core functionality of the Extension and is never transmitted to us or any third party.
+- Folders and their settings (name, delimiters)
-*   **User Activity (Keystroke Monitoring):** To provide its text expansion functionality, the Extension monitors your keystrokes when you type in input fields or content-editable areas on web pages.
-This monitoring is done solely to detect your defined shortcut triggers.
-The keystroke data is processed in real-time, locally within your browser.
-It is not stored permanently (only in a temporary buffer for matching purposes) and is never transmitted to us or any third party.
+- Shortcuts and their expansions

-**2. Permissions Used by the Extension**
+- User preferences for the dashboard interface

-*   `storage`: This permission is used to save your shortcuts and folder settings locally on your device, so they persist across browser sessions.
+This data is only accessible by the extension itself and is not shared with any third parties.

-*   `tabs`: This permission is used exclusively to manage the Extension's dashboard page (`dashboard.html`).
-It allows the Extension to open, focus, or close its own dashboard tab when you interact with the extension icon.
-It is NOT used to access your browsing history or the content of other tabs.
+## Permissions

-*   `content_scripts` (on `<all_urls>`): This allows the Extension to monitor your input on web pages to detect and perform text expansions as you type.
+The extension requires the following permissions:

-**3. Data Sharing**
+- **storage**: To save your shortcuts and folders locally

-We do not collect any personal data that is transmitted to us, and therefore, we do not share any user data with third parties.
-All data created or processed by the Extension remains on your local computer.
+- **tabs**: To manage the dashboard tab

-**4. Data Security**
+## Third-Party Services

-Your shortcut data is stored locally on your device through Chrome's storage mechanisms.
-The security of this data relies on the security of your Chrome browser and your computer.
+KeyStroke Expander does not use any third-party services or analytics.

-**5. Changes to This Privacy Policy**
+## Updates to This Policy

-We may update this Privacy Policy from time to time.
+This Privacy Policy may be updated from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

-**6. Contact Us**
+## Contact

-If you have any questions about this Privacy Policy, please contact us via GitHub Issues: https://github.com/bkidjob/key-expander-pro/issues
+If you have any questions about this Privacy Policy, please contact us at: https://github.com/bkidjob/key-expander-pro/issues